Do you have a parent who has suddenly become zombie-like? Have they recently seen their doctor?

 According to one report, 55 million opioid prescriptions were written in 2012 for patients 65 years of age and older – a 20% increase in just the last five years.
 The number of prescriptions for drugs like Xanax has risen 12% in the same time period.

 - Elderly who become mentally debilitated at a time when their cognitive functions are already declining.

 - Elderly who are increasingly reporting to addiction centers for help with prescription drug dependency – a 46% jump in the last seven years.

-- Emergency room visits by those over 65 for drug misuse that have risen by 50% since 2007.
+- Emergency room visits by those over 65 for drug misuse have risen by 50% since 2007.

 - Overdose deaths among the elderly that have more than tripled since 1999.

 No segment of the population is prescribed more dangerous drugs than the elderly in America and none is more vulnerable to their effects.